fschuch/fschuch.com/content/slides/2021-x3d-dev-meeting/index.en.md

 <small>**Note:** This is just the string representation, the dataset will look even better in HTML when running in Jupyter.</small>

+{{< speaker_note >}}
+- Here is an example using xarray;
+- We start with this dataset OBJECT, informing the coordinates of data here in this DICT-LIKE structure;
+- Now we can access the coordinates by THEIR name, and with it, xarray knows this result should be 2D;
+- We can investigate the dataset, its dimensions, coordinates and variables, all together in a single object;
+- We will see more examples applied to xcompact soon;
+{{< /speaker_note >}}

 ---

 ## `XCompact3d-toolbox`